 Controversial Access

-For a time, the cable car company promoted Lingxi Lake as a destination for motorcycles and four-wheelers.
-These forms of recreation fell out of favor, perhaps because of environmental degradation.
-More recently, company employees discouraged visits to the lake.
-The reasons varied and included a warning about wild animals.
-Bear are indeed seen on rare occasions, but a more likely reason for their concern was tourists getting lost or injured in the backcountry.
+The cable car company has promoted Lingxi Lake as a destination for motorcycles and four-wheelers.
+These forms of recreation seem to have fallen out of favor, perhaps because of environmental degradation.
+Some company employees discourage hikers from visiting the lake.
+The reasons vary and may include warnings about wild animals.
+Bear are indeed seen on rare occasions, but a more likely reason for their concern is tourists getting lost or injured in the backcountry.

 Boardwalk

-That was then.
-Today, the boardwalk, while in good physical condition, sits abandoned except for occasional excursions by trekkers.
-The cable car company discouraged use of the boardwalk, and tourists generally confined themselves to short strolls along the summit crest.
+Today, the boardwalk, while in good physical condition, sits almost abandoned but for occasional excursions by trekkers.
+The cable car company discourages use of the boardwalk, and tourists generally confine themselves to short strolls along the summit crest.

 Cable Car

 The cable car system consists of three stations: base station at 3,430 meters, middle at 3,750 and top station 3,990.
-The middle served as a transfer station.
-When the cable car was running one could use it—up or down, wholly or in part—to organize a hiking itinerary.
-But some cable car employees discouraged hiking.
-The message varied: no hiking allowed, allowed for a fee, wild animals, and etc. Moral: mum’s the word to avoid unpleasant situations.
+The middle serves as a transfer station.
+You should inquire locally to determine if the system is open—it sometimes closes down for months at a time.
+When the cable car is open, you can use it to organize a hiking itinerary, riding up, down, wholly, or in part.
+Just be aware some cable car employees discourage hiking.
+The message varies: no hiking allowed, allowed for a fee, wild animals, and etc. Moral: mum’s the word to avoid unpleasant situations.

 Getting There